Kerbstomp/ethyca-python-takehome-2/README.md

  - List all games endpoint supports the `order` query param that allows for sorting the results by the created at date/time, asceding (default) or descending
  - Endpoint added to allow for forfeiting an existing game
  - Built out and published a [Postman](https://www.postman.com/) collection for testing the API
+ - Added some simple GitHub actions for CI tools

 ### Feedback